karyaTio/CI_RobotPintar_InternChallenge/Readme.md

 - [ ] Make the script more readable
 - [ ] Convert the language to english only
 - [ ] Converting CSS framework from Bulma to Materialize
+- [ ] use only 1 footer
+- [ ] Ajax
+- [ ] Adding search & filter feature

 # Bugs
 - Robot card view is broken when the screen get smaller (Consider creating custom CSS for it)
 - When trying to edit the robot the current brand, and usablity is not automatically selected
+- Price sometime change to 999.99